|

 engineering surveys required for reef permitting by the EPA.

-As a result, there are large numbers of sites offshore Jacksonville.
+As a result, there are

-longer).
+are now longer).

 If your tastes run to fresh water diving, there are large numbers